TonyPhipps/SIEM/Tactics/Commandline-Activity.md

 - wmic.exe with 'process get', 'service get', 'qfe get', 'startup get', 'process call create'

+- mofcomp.exe with '-N'

+- msiexec.exe with command line containing 'http' or 'ftp'

+- regsvr32.exe with command line containing 'http' or 'ftp'

+- Use of wevutil.exe with 'cl' in command line

+- cmd.exe with command line containing these strings (or straight commandline use)
+  - 'http' or 'ftp'
+  - 'reg add'

+- chrome.exe with commandline containing "headless" or "remote-debugging"

 ## Aggregate Count
 - Process file names (without path)